 By Roy Burner - Minister of the Gospel

 We are seeing another type of a coming out that is burdensome on society; the ungodliness of man, which puts a blemish on society as a whole because of acceptance of ungodly lifestyles.
-A coming out that hinders the godliness of a nation once conceived as "One Nation under God."

 Has one become so use to the present day flow of ungodliness; that one becomes as Lot who lingered though he knew that judgment was at hand?
-Scripture reveals that he had to be taken by the hand, by an angel of the Lord, to deliver him and his family on the day of destruction (Genesis 19:16).
+Scripture reveals that he had to be taken by the hand, by an angel of the Lord, to deliver him, and his family, on the day of destruction (Genesis 19:16).

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.

-God's Directions for Life website is designed to help one identify with the Word of God, as revealed through His Spirit, concerning the economic, political, and religious times in which we live.
+God's Directions for Life website is designed to help one identify with the Word of God concerning the economic, political, and religious times in which we live.

 Fragile morality is a result of consumption of ungodliness in once godly societies.
 In the late 19th century the concept of morality warned due to secularization.

 A dedicated walk in the Lord is much needed in the hour in which we live.
 The apostle Paul gave an exhortation to the church to stand fast in the faith.

 A spiritual church has empowerment towards the saving of the soul; through the Spirit of God, and utilizing the gifts of the ministry provided.